notofonts/sinhala/fontbakery/googlefonts-NotoSansSinhala-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- question

+	- braceright

+	- six

+	- asciitilde

+	- three

+	- ellipsis

 	- parenright

+	- multiply

 	- colon

-	- exclam

-	- minus

-	- plus

-	- two

-	- six

-	- emdash

-	- ellipsis

-	- bar
+	- numbersign

 	- And 34 more.